• Home

 By mapping out these processes, teams can spot redundancy and streamline interactions, ultimately enhancing efficiency.

-Sankey diagram is excellent for displaying multiple stages of a process, showing not just the journey but also the volume of interaction at each stage.
-This makes it easier to analyze where users spend most of their time or where drop-offs occur, allowing for targeted improvements.
+This type of visualization is excellent for displaying multiple stages of a process, showing not just the journey but also the volume of interaction at each stage.
+It makes analyzing where users spend most of their time or where drop-offs occur easier, enabling targeted improvements.

 Simplifying complex multi-step journeys into clear, manageable parts is key to effective process data analysis.
 By breaking down a journey into distinct stages, businesses can more easily monitor and evaluate the effectiveness of each part.